Consultations and proposals

 We are seeking proposals from suitably qualified suppliers to become registered programme partners for the monitoring and targeting programme.
 This programme provides funding to assist businesses to implement and gain the benefits of effective energy monitoring and targeting systems.
 Programme partners will be required to complete an initial energy performance assessment to determine the viability of a monitoring and targeting project, implement approved projects and work with businesses post-implementation to ensure targeted energy savings are achieved.

 An invitation to register has been listed on the GETS website (reference number 15162732).
-This invitation to register will close 31 March 2017.
+This invitation to register closed on 31 March 2017.

 Supplementary consultation on proposed revisions to standards for air conditioners and chillers